Environmental Initiatives Measures for Addressing Climate Change

 4℃ Scenario

-The 4℃ scenario is a future view that assumes no strict regulations or tax reform aimed at decarbonizing society will be enacted and that greenhouse gas (GHG) emissions will continue to rise.
+The 4℃ scenario is a future view that assumes no strict regulations or tax reform aimed at decarbonizing society will be enacted and that GHG emissions will continue to rise.
 This is a scenario in which the physical risk is relatively high and the transition risk is relatively low.

 1.5℃ Scenario